lakshaysethi/Parcel_Tracking_App_lakshay/Documentation/Danica_Developer_Journal.md

 1. Find the action bar title id

-    Click on `Tools >>>> Layout Inspector`, in the open window, select the activity which has the action bar, in the open window can see every item of that activity with details, like `id`
+    Open the activity in emulator, Click on `Tools >>>> Layout Inspector`, in the open window, select the activity which has the action bar, in the open window can see every item of that activity with details, like `id`

 2. In the MainActivity, in the `OnCreate()` function: